Nine27/VerusEZCPUPoolMiner/README.md

 # VerusMiningGui
 A Verus Mining GUI for nheqminer.
-Tested with VerusHash 2.0 nheqminer 0.7.1 Windows build.
+Not Yet Tested with VerusHash 2.0 nheqminer 0.7.1 Windows build.
     -This software is an adaptation of VerusMiningGui, forked from the original git at https://github.com/moisesmcardona/VerusMiningGui

 This software is written in Visual Basic .NET using Visual Studio 2015.